wolfmanjm/kivy-smoothie-host/README.md

 Many of the buttons have default actions, but can be redefined in the ```[hb04]``` section of the ini file.
 NOTE that if ```{axis}``` appears in the macro it will be replaced by the currently selected axis.

-The hard coded buttons are the step button which increases the move multiplier, and the MPG button next to it which decreases the multiplier.
+The hard coded buttons are the step button which increases the move multiplier, and the MPG button next to it which decreases the multiplier. at x1 each encoder click moves 0.001mm, at x10 it moves 0.01mm, at x100 it moves 0.1mm etc.

 The Stop button will send a kill/halt (control X) to smoothie and the reset will send ```$X``` to unkill.